Growth Hormone

 Hypothalamic Control of Growth Hormone

-The hypothalamus secretes growth hormone releasing-hormone (GHRH).
-GHRH stimulates somatotroph cells of the anterior pituitary to release growth hormone (GH), also known as somatotropin.
+The hypothalamus secretes growth hormone releasing-hormone (GHRH), which stimulates somatotroph cells of the anterior pituitary to release growth hormone.

 Other Factors

-The growth hormone axis is different to the typical endocrine axis.
-Whilst GHRH promotes GH release, the hypothalamus also produces growth hormone inhibiting hormone, also known as somatostatin, which inhibits GH.
+The growth hormone axis differs from the typical endocrine axis.
+While hypothalamic GHRH promotes growth hormone release, the hypothalamus also produces growth hormone inhibiting hormone (also known as somatostatin) which inhibits growth hormone secretion.

-IGFs directly suppress GH secretion by somatotrophs.
-IGFs also indirectly suppress GH secretion by inhibiting GHRH release and stimulating GHIH release.
+They also indirectly suppress growth hormone secretion by inhibiting GHRH release and stimulating somatostatin release.

 • Depression